-The voter registration details are being sent by Mansfield District Council as part of the annual canvass.
+The voter registration details are being sent by Mansfield District Council as part of the annual canvass, which it is required to do by law.
 This ensures that the council can keep the electoral register up to date, identifying any residents who are not registered so that they can be encouraged to do so.

-The council's Electoral Services team has sent 18,000 emails and texts to residents today (Monday 27 July) and 12,500 letters are due to land on doormats across the district later this week.
+The council's Electoral Services team will be sending 18,470 emails and texts to residents from Monday 19 July and 32,248 letters are due to land on doormats across the district later in the week.
 Residents are asked to check the information they receive and follow the instructions provided.

 This provides an important opportunity for residents to make sure they can take part in future elections and not lose their voice on decisions that affect them by making sure their electoral registration details are up to date.

-The next elections that are due to take place in the Mansfield District are the Nottinghamshire Police and Crime Commissioner elections and Nottinghamshire County Council elections in May 2021.
+The next scheduled elections due to take place in Mansfield are the Mayoral and the Mansfield District Council elections in May 2023.

-Hayley Barsby, the Electoral Registration Officer at Mansfield District Council, said: “It’s important that residents keep an eye out for messages from Mansfield District Council, so we can make sure we have the right details on the electoral register for every address in the Mansfield district area.
+Hayley Barsby, Chief Executive and Electoral Registration Officer at Mansfield District Council, said: “It’s important that residents keep an eye out for messages from Mansfield District Council, so we can make sure we have the right details on the electoral register for every address in the Mansfield district area.
 To make sure you are able to have your say at future elections simply follow the instructions provided.

 “If you’re not currently registered, your name will not appear in the messages we send.
-If you want to register, the easiest way is online (link to government website opens in new window) or we’ll send you information explaining how to do this in the post.
+If you want to register, the easiest way is online on the Government's website (opens in new window), or we’ll send you information explaining how to do this in the post.

 Research by the Electoral Commission indicates that recent home movers are far less likely to be registered than those who have lived at the same address for a long time.
 Across Great Britain, 92% of people who have been at their property for more than 16 years will be registered, compared to 36% of people who have lived at an address for less than one year.

 Melanie Davidson, Head of Support and Improvement at the Electoral Commission, said: “It’s really important that everyone who is entitled to vote is able to do so.
-Making sure you provide the necessary information to your local authority when it is needed will ensure the process runs smoothly.
-This is particularly helpful in the current public health situation, as it will help avoid the need for home visits from canvassers.
+Checking the messages that you will get from your local authority is the easiest way to see if you’re registered to vote.
+If you’re not, make sure you provide the necessary information to your local authority when it is needed and register to vote online.”

-Any residents who have any questions can email their local registration team (link to email app opens in new window).
+Residents who have any questions can contact their local registration team by emailing email@example.com.